Baghdad Climate & Temperature

 - Baghdad, Iraq is at 33°13'N, 44°13'E, 34 m (112 ft).
 See map.

 - Baghdad has a subtropical desert / low-latitude arid hot climate (Köppen-Geiger classification: BWh)

 - According to the Holdridge life zones system of bioclimatic classification Baghdad is situated in or near the subtropical desert biome.

 - The annual mean temperature is 22.8 degrees Celsius (73 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 24.5 °C (44.1°F).
 This indicates that the continentality type is continental, subtype subcontinental.

 - Total annual Precipitation averages 156 mm (6.1 inches) which is equivalent to 156 Litres/m² (3.83 Gallons/ft²).

 - On average there are 3244 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Baghdad you would come out nearest to the climate station at Adamstown, Pitcairn Islands where you would find a Tropical wet climate.
+- Were you to burrow down through the centre of the Earth from Baghdad you would pop up nearest to the climate station at Adamstown, Pitcairn Islands where you would find a Tropical wet climate.